LiamMercier/SilentTanks/README.md

 ## Compilation (Windows)

-This project does not compile the server for windows, the following creates the client.
+This project does not compile the server for windows, though it could be possible to do so with manual configuration.
+To create the client, do the following.

 Download [MSYS2](msys2.org).
 Verify the domain.